 This is the true-life detective story of how the author discovered that the NFL had the data to completely vindicate the Patriots but withheld it from the public.
 The information accidentally leaked out in ways no one expected.

-There’s the old-fashioned detective work of cross-checking what the witnesses said, building timelines, and parsing carefully lawyered statements.
-The detective work applies the basic forensic science of the gas law, heat flow, wet bulb temperature, dew point, altitude, and relative humidity.
-It uses very basic statistical calculations and a trivial amount of well-explained algebra.
-It mostly uses the NFL’s own graphs.
+Told in the style of TV Detective Columbo, using invented dialogue, the true story follows the author’s old-fashioned detective work of crosschecking witness accounts, building time lines, and parsing carefully lawyered statements.
+The detective work applies science and the NFL’s own data.
 An appendix has science fair projects that provide better science than the NFL got for their $600,000.
-The projects help raise awareness to the NFL deceptions.

 Deflategate should become a rare example of the public overcoming misinformation and tribal thinking.
 Instead of supporting an unjustified penalty against a rival team, the public should bring enough pressure to make the rich and powerful put things right.
 Ideally, this experience will help people be less accepting of misinformation and more willing to consider information that contradicts their preferred beliefs.
 This would make for a better-functioning democracy.